Prince Harry, Girlfriend Meghan Markle Reportedly Prep For First Public Date Amid Alleged Royal Outrage

 Prince Harry Reportedly Delayed Public Date Out Of Respect For Princess Diana

-Royal critics who have questioned by the prince held off for so long on going public with his romance with the actress now have their answer, according to the publication.
+Royal critics who have questioned why the prince held off for so long on going public with his romance with the actress now have their answer, according to the publication.
 Hello told readers that Harry waited because of his beloved mother Princess Diana.
 He reportedly wanted to avoid taking away any attention from the tragic anniversary of Diana’s death.

 “Harry and Meghan have been delaying their first royal engagement together due to the 20th anniversary of Princess Diana’s death this summer.”